Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 But they want to do it based on how much your electrical savings are.

-That in my opinion is a stupid way to price your product.
+That, in my opinion, is a stupid way to price your product.

-And people that have been through business schools know about that sort of thing, and they just don't do it.
+And people that have been through business schools know about that sort of thing and they just don't do it.

-Um, it's like using fixed cost accounting against a growth model.
+You know, it's like using fixed cost accounting against a growth model.

 You just can't do it.

-It mathematically unsound.
+It's mathematically unsound.

-You gotta earn your bucks.
+You got to earn your bucks.

-Um so anyway, uh so uh so at this point uh I told the guy that well, I'm I can't put time into video meetings with these people, there's no point to that.
+So anyway, so at this point, I told the guy that, well, I can't put time into video meetings with these people.

 I could get one of these money guys that's interested in putting their money into the production of these devices together with them, and I could just get out of the way until they're ready to sell me one, right?